nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - Grenade skin (by zephyrus)
 - Sprays
 - Say sound
-- Re-add valve's weapon skins and knives (warning: this may cause your server get ban.
-Please use at your own risk).
-	(Please uncomment //#define WEAPONS_KNIVES to enable this module)
 - Name tag, scoreboard tag, name and message color.
 - Colored Smoke ported from SHOP. ([youtube](https://www.youtube.com/watch?v=cTyMnAmgixI)) (You can change smoke color or change smoke particle's material to custom material.)